$C^*$-extreme points of positive operator valued measures and unital completely positive maps: POVMs on Topological Spaces

 We have already seen the following result for countable measurable spaces in Theorem \ref{atomic $C^*$-extreme points are PVM} without the assumption of regularity.
 The extension to uncountable discrete spaces requires regularity in a crucial way.

 \begin{proposition} Let $X$ be a discrete (possibly uncountable) space.
-Then every POVM in $\rpx$ is atomic.
-A normalized POVM in $\rpx$ is $\cst$-extreme if and only if it is spectral. \end{proposition} \begin{proof} Firstly let $\lambda$ be a regular Borel positive measure on $X.$ Then for each $n\in \N$, there is a compact subset $C_n$ such that $\lambda(X\setminus C_n)<1/n$.
+Then every regular POVM on $X$ is atomic.
+Moreover, a normalized POVM in $\rpx$ is $\cst$-extreme if and only if it is spectral. \end{proposition} \begin{proof} Firstly let $\lambda$ be a regular Borel positive measure on $X.$ By regularity of $\lambda$, for each $n\in \N$ there is a compact subset $C_n$ such that $\lambda(X\setminus C_n)<1/n$.
 Set $C=\cup_nC_n$.
-Since $X$ is discrete, each of $C_n$ is a finite set and hence $C$ is countable.
+Since $X$ is discrete, each of $C_n$ is a finite subset and hence $C$ is countable.
 Note that

 for each $n$ and hence, $\lambda(X\setminus C)=0$.
-This says that every regular Borel positive measure on a discrete space is concentrated on a countable subset and so it is atomic.
+This says that every regular Borel positive measure on $X$ is concentrated on a countable subset and so it is atomic.

 Now let $\mu:\ox\to\bh$ be a regular POVM.
-Then, as observed above, each $\mu_{h,h}$ is concentrated on a countable subset.
-Let $\{h_n\}$ be an orthonormal basis for $\h.$ Then there are countable subsets, say $B_n$ such that
+Then as observed above, $\mu_{h,h}$ is concentrated on a countable subset for each $h\in \h$.
+Let $\{h_n\}$ be an orthonormal basis for $\h.$ Then for each $n\in \N$, there are countable subsets, say $B_n$ such that